Japan with Heath Ceramics

 Owners, Heath Ceramics

-Our November 2021 and October 2022 departures are with Robin and Cathy, the husband-and-wife owners of Heath Ceramics.
-They travel the world in search of inspiration, always looking to further refine their objects, materials and techniques.
+Our October 2023 departure is with Robin Petravic and Cathy Bailey, the husband-and-wife owners and creative forces behind Heath Ceramics.
+They travel the world in search of inspiration, returning frequently to Japan to further refine their materials and techniques.

 Director of Heath Ceramics Clay Studio